 - Others: SHG, JLG etc.

-From the above categories a subcategory called Weaker sections is also identified so that they can get special preference under PSL.
-The mew regulations stipulate that banks should give 10% of their loans to the weaker sections.
-Weaker sections include: Small Marginal Farmers, artisans, village and cottage industries with a credit limit upto Rs 1 lakh, beneficiaries of certain government sponsored schemes, SC/STs, SHGs, persons with disabilities, overdrafts upto Rs 5000 under PMJDY, distressed persons, individual women beneficiaries up to Rs 1 lakh, beneficiaries of differential interest rate regime.
+From the above categories, a subcategory called Weaker Sections is also identified so that they can get special preference under PSL.
+The new regulations stipulate that banks should give 10% (2021 and be increased to 12% by 2024) of their loans to the weaker sections.

-Banks (SCBs) having shortfall in lending to priority sector/subsectors vis-avis the stipulated targets, are required to contribute to the funds of Rural Infrastructure Development Fund (RIDF) and similar funds set up with National Bank of Agriculture and Rural Development (NABARD)/Small Industries Development Bank of India (SIDBI) / National Housing Bank (NHB).
+Shortfall in PSL and the remedial measures: Banks (SCBs) having shortfall in lending to priority sector/subsectors vis-a-vis the stipulated targets are required to contribute to the funds of Rural Infrastructure Development Fund (RIDF) and similar funds set up with the National Bank of Agriculture and Rural Development (NABARD)/Small Industries Development Bank of India (SIDBI) / National Housing Bank (NHB).